lanhoang82/8-Week-SQL-Challenge/README.md

 # 8-Week SQL Challenge

-Here goes my commitment to maintaining and improving my SQL skills with the help of Danny Ma's 8-week SQL challenge.
-There are 8 challenges that are designed to be tackled each week:
+This is my commitment to maintaining and improving my SQL skills with the help of Danny Ma's 8-week SQL challenge.
+There are 8 challenges that are designed to be tackled each week per below.
+All queries included have been successful run and validated.

 - Case Study #1 - Danny’s Diner
 - Case Study #2 - Pizza Runner